 Certain variables must be defined for hosts in the overcloud group.
-For hosts in the controllers group, many variables are mapped to other variables with a controller_prefix in files under ansible/inventory/group_vars/controllers/.
-This is done in order that they may be set in a global extra variables file, typically controllers.yml, with defaults set in ansible/inventory/group_vars/all/controllers.
+For hosts in the controllers group, many variables are mapped to other variables with a controller\prefix in files under ansible/group\vars/controllers/.
+This is done in order that they may be set in a global extra variables file, typically controllers.yml, with defaults set in ansible/group\vars/all/controllers.
 A similar scheme is used for hosts in the monitoring group.

-Variable Purpose Username with which to access the host via SSH. ansible_user bootstrap_user Username with which to access the host before ansible_user is configured.
-List of LVM volume groups to configure.
-See mrlesmithjr.manage_lvm role lvm_groups for format. mdadm_arrays List of software RAID arrays.
-See mrlesmithjr.mdadm role for format. network_interfacesList of names of networks to which the host is connected.
-Dict of sysctl parameters to set. sysctl_parameters List of users to create.
+Variable Purpose Username with which to access the host via SSH. ansible\user Username with which to access the host before ansible\user is configured. bootstrap\user lvm\groups List of LVM volume groups to configure.
+See mrlesmithjr.manage lvm role for format.
+List of software RAID arrays.
+See mrlesmithjr.mdadm role for format. mdadm\arrays network\interfacesList of names of networks to which the host is connected. sysctl\parameters Dict of sysctl parameters to set.
+List of users to create.
 See singleplatform-eng.users role users